 It's Never Too Late or Too Early to Teach Disability Awareness!

 My daughter once told a passerby who attempted to pet my service dog, "You can't pet Dawson; he's working"...she was three at the time.

 I'm amazed at how willing kids are to learn about disabilities; and how they really grasp the concept of looking past disabilities to focus on the person's Abilities.
 They are more than willing to learn; we just have to make it a priority to teach them.

-Age appropriate education and refreshers are very important to teach our children.
+Age appropriate education and refreshers are essential to teach our children.
 Many kids with disabilities are being integrated into the mainstream of the public school system.
-In order to achieve a successful integration, it is important to implement disability awareness.
+To achieve a successful integration, it is important to implement disability awareness.
 In addition, today's children are our future; teaching them tolerance of those who are differently Abled now, ensures a more accepting society in years to come.

 I'd like to share a few disability awareness tips that you can share with your child, and help open lines of communication.

 1. Take a quiet moment at home to sit down and speak with your child about people who may be different from him/her.
 (Perhaps you could get a book from the library to help broach the subject and provide guidelines).
 Let your child know that while people come in all shapes, colors, abilities, and sizes; and while we may look, sound, or do things differently; inside, we are all very much the same.
 Use specific examples, and positive "first person" language while keeping conversation open to questions (if you don't know the first person language, do a Google search to learn more).